-Please tick below which of the payment options you are using: [] I have paid the full fees on the website [] I want to secure my place with a non-refundable deposit of £50 with the balance of £350 due on 5 June 2023 [] I want to pay £400 in full now (includes £50 non-refundable deposit) Please tick below which method of paying you are using: [] I enclose a cheque made out to The British Society of Master Glass Painters Charitable Trust for the sum of £ [] I have paid £ by bank transfer on Adjoining rooms request (we will try our best): with Parking: There is ample car parking on campus.
+Mobile NumberAddress Email Please tick below which of the payment options you are using: [] I have paid the full fees on the website (£175 non-members / £148.75 members) [] I enclose a cheque made out to The British Society of Master Glass Painters Charitable Trust for the sum of £145 per person £ [] I have paid £145 per person by bank transfer £ on(date) details below: The British Society of Master Glass Painters Charitable Trust Busness current account at NATWEST Bank Sort code: 52-30-42 Account number: 38108526 Include refrence: Your surname + Surrey Parking: There is ample car parking on campus.
 Please supply your car registration Special dietary requirement: Please note: If you are on a medical or strict diet please contact us to ensure the University is able to provide suitable food.
+Disability requirements

+Cancellations:

-Disability requirements Cancellations: Deposits are non-refundable.
+Deposits are non-refundable.
 The British Society of Master Glass Painters cannot refund full payment after 15 July 2023 nor can your place be guaranteed if the balance due remains unpaid after this date.

+Fitness:

-Fitness: You will need to be fit enough to get on and off a coach and undertake some walking.
+You will need to be fit enough to get on and off a coach and undertake some walking.
 At Surrey University expect some walking up and down stairs.

-Insurance & Liability: I understand I will be responsible for making my own travel insurance arrangements and the British Society of Master Glass Painters will not be liable for any injury, loss or damage arising from my participation on this tour.
+Insurance & Liability:

+I understand I will be responsible for making my own travel insurance arrangements and the British Society of Master Glass Painters will not be liable for any injury, loss or damage arising from my participation on this tour.
 Many of the sites we visit, due to their age have uneven floors and other hazards.

+Makers:

-Makers: Please tick if you wish to show your work one evening [] If so you will be contacted in advance with instructions.
+Please tick if you wish to show your work one evening [....]
+If so you will be contacted in advance with instructions.
 Please do consider showing your work, it is always good to have a varied programme.

+Donation:

-Donation: I would like to make a voluntary donation of £ towards a student place on the Study Tour.
-Signed
+I would like to make a voluntary donation of \pounds towards a student place on the Study Tour.

-Date.....
+Signed b Date